-Applications for institutional Medicaid are available at the local county office of the Human Services Department and from many nursing homes.
+All applications for Institutional Care Medicaid statewide are processed by the "Institutional Care and Waiver" office of HSD's Income Support Division, based in Albuquerque (Ph: 505-383-2673; 1-866-507-1121).
+Application forms are available online, by calling the phone number listed, and from many nursing homes.
 The applicant must verify all factors of eligibility with appropriate documentation.
 Bring proof of the applicant's Social Security number, citizenship or alien status, residency, resources, income, spouse's income, expenses to maintain the home if married, and transfers within the past 60 months.
 Begin to gather all pertinent information as soon as possible as this will expedite the application process.
 Caseworkers can help applicants find necessary documentation.